FifthWhammy-dev/mmr-mystery-maker/README.md

 # MMR Mystery Maker

 ## About
-MMR Mystery Maker is a Python script (and now standalone .exe, thanks to [PyInstaller](https://pyinstaller.org/en/stable/index.html)) that generates semi-random "Mystery" settings files for [Majora's Mask Randomizer v1.16.0.12](https://github.com/ZoeyZolotova/mm-rando).
+MMR Mystery Maker is a Python script (and now standalone .exe, thanks to [PyInstaller](https://pyinstaller.org/en/stable/index.html)) that generates semi-random "Mystery" settings files for [Majora's Mask Randomizer v2.0.0](https://github.com/ZoeyZolotova/mm-rando).

-See the [Mystery Settings Document](https://docs.google.com/document/d/1Sty6gbtnH1n4etKx2ejit19MYtsMIVa08kPXt5aJQNY/edit?usp=sharing) and the [Category Weights and Hints spreadsheet](https://docs.google.com/spreadsheets/d/1chR1HI84BfIALG8FryDtHH8DhKTiASyuibOYxcwmvag/edit?usp=sharing) to learn more about of the Mystery settings.
-See the [changelog.md](https://github.com/FifthWhammy-dev/mmr-mystery-maker/blob/main/changelog.md) file for patch notes on the core settings, plus a listing of new generator options.
+See the [Mystery Settings Document](https://docs.google.com/document/d/12mhj69AdV0iKy1PaS5NGQe8uymU0GI4GfvuFm0e1h9A/edit?tab=t.0#heading=h.bvtowcexfe71) and the [Category Weights and Hints spreadsheet](https://docs.google.com/spreadsheets/d/19zn534gL0m5yOWUqYgzudsby1f7hX2CIR6Cu_eB1XWc/edit?gid=0#gid=0) to learn more about of the Mystery settings.
+See the [changelog.md](https://github.com/FifthWhammy-dev/mmr-mystery-maker/blob/main/changelog.md) file for patch notes on the core settings.

-The Mystery Maker script uses hard-coded categories and weights, applying them to an input JSON file to generate a new settings file.
-By default, the script then calls MMR.CLI.exe to generate a new seed using the settings.
+The Mystery Maker script uses hard-coded categories and weights, applying them to an input JSON file to generate a new settings file which can be uploaded to the [MMR 2.0 web generator](mmrandomizer.com).

 ## How to Use
 - Download the latest Mystery Maker release from the Releases section.
-- Extract MysteryMaker.exe and the .json files to the same folder as your MMR install.
-(You can run Mystery Maker elsewhere, but will have to manually select the base settings file and MMR.CLI.exe.)
+- Extract MysteryMaker.exe and the .json files to any folder.
-- Ensure your desired outputs are on in your MMR settings ("Patch .mmr" is recommended at minimum!), as that's how MMR.CLI.exe decides what to output.
-MMR will automatically apply your current outputs and cosmetic settings to seeds it generates; there's no need to manually save or create a new settings file.
 - Run MysteryMaker.exe and an options dialog will open.
-If it's in the same directory as MMR, you can just click Randomize in the options dialog to generate the seed.
+- Click "Make Mystery" to generate a settings file!
+By default, the core settings from the Mystery Settings Document are applied, but options are provided in the GUI if you wish.
 - When finished, check the "output" directory for your seed and Mystery spoiler.

 ### Command Line Options
 Command-line operation is available.
-Using any command-line option will bypass the options GUI and go straight to generation.
+Using any command-line option below will bypass the options GUI and go straight to generation.

-New in v5.1: command-line operation can now use custom mode options from the GUI!
-To do this, save a .yml file from the Mystery Maker GUI with your desired generator options, then specify that file using **-w** on the command line.

 Current options (and their command-line equivalents):

 **Custom Base MMR Settings File (-i FILE, --input FILE)**: use FILE as the base settings file

-**Only Make Settings File (--settings-only)**: only generate a settings JSON and Mystery spoiler; don't make a seed using MMR.CLI.exe afterward

 **Number of Seeds (-n N)**: generate N seeds at a time; -n 5 would generate 5 seeds

-**Custom Path to MMR.CLI.exe (-r EXE, --randomizer-exe EXE)**: use EXE to create a seed after making the Mystery settings (useful if your MMR.CLI.exe in a different directory)

 **Custom Weights File (-w FILE, --weights-file FILE)**: load a .yml weights file to use different Mystery Maker generator options via the command line